zachreborn/dnd_5e_encounter_gen/README.md

-Dungeons &amp; Dragons 5e random encounter generator
+Dungeons &amp; Dragons 5e Random Encounter Generator
 ====================================================

 This is a full featured D&amp;D 5e random encounter generator.
 It primarily makes use of a dictionary